 Offering Highly-Qualified Legal Representation

 If you need legal advice or help in achieving either of the above family court actions, we recommend that you turn to The Tholstrup Law Firm, L.P.
-We have decades of experience in dealing with all family law matters in the local courts.
+We have decades of experience in dealing with all family law matters in the local courts and can answer any questions you may have.
 Our firm serves clients throughout greater Houston, Harris County, Fort Bend County, Montgomery County, and The Woodlands.

 - The circumstances of the child or a person affected by the order have materially and substantially changed since the earlier of a)the date of the order’s rendition or b)the date of the signing of a mediated or collaborative law settlement agreement on which the order is based